Multi-Level Marketing 101

 - Nu Skin doesn’t offer any discounts for its distributors, and it can be difficult to make a decent profit on sales.

-- The company is known as being “somewhat” pushy with its recruitment tactics (see below).
+- The company is known for being “somewhat” pushy with its recruitment tactics (see below).

 Is Nu Skin a Pyramid Scheme?

-Nu Skin is a legitimate company, but the company has had some legal problems both in the U.S. and around the world.
-In the 1990s, Nu Skin came under multiple investigations by the FTC.
+What I will say though is that Nu Skin is, but the company has had some legal problems both in the U.S. and around the world.
+In the 1990s, Nu Skin came under multiple investigations by the Federal Trade Commission.

 First, in 1994, NU Skin was investigated by the FTC for making deceptive or unsubstantiated claims about its products.
 As a result, the company had to pay a one million dollar settlement and signed an agreement not to make any future false claims.